guyarmoni/tailormed_program_watcher/README.md

 # TailorMed Assistance Program Watcher

 ## Entry Points
-**Scraper.py**: Creates a DB entity for Assistance Programs, or updates the DB if exists, and updates the relevant assistance programs using a scraper on the foundation’s website.
+**Scraper.py**: Creates a DB entity for Assistance Programs, or updates the DB if exists; updates the relevant assistance programs using a scraper on the foundation’s website.

 **App.py**: Creates a UI view that contains the most updated assistance programs, and their status, available for the patients at all times.